Over 25 years of experience in personal injury law

 The last step is to collect your compensation.
 Collecting it could be easier said than done depending on where the compensation is coming from.

 If the at-fault party’s insurance covers the total amount, for example, it may be relatively easy to collect.
 If your awarded compensation exceeds their insurance policy limits, however, it may be challenging to collect the remaining money.
-An attorney can assist by petitioning the court to enforce the entire judgment.
+A lawyer can assist by petitioning the court to enforce the entire judgment.

 Recovering Compensation for Wrongful Death